AivantiaPanama/DentalOperix/docs/architecture/EXECUTIVE_IMPLEMENTATION_ASSESSMENT.md

 - Inventory dashboard components under `src/components/admin` and `src/components/admin/executive-dashboard`.
 - Map each dashboard surface to API/data contract.
 - Identify which KPIs are rendered from live data vs readiness/contract packs.

+---

+## 13. Leads Persistence Transition Readiness

+### 13.1 Current State

+The current tested implementation uses Google Sheets as the physical persistence mechanism for the Leads Source of Truth.

+Verified implementation files:

+- `src/server/google/crm.ts`
+- `src/server/google/sheets.ts`
+- `src/lib/api/dental.server.ts`
+- `src/lib/config.server.ts`

+### 13.2 Target Direction

+A future relational database may replace Google Sheets as the physical persistence mechanism for Leads.

+This must be classified as:

+- Persistence transition
+- Operational storage modernization
+- Source of Truth preservation

+It must not be classified as:

+- New Source of Truth
+- Product migration
+- Lead replacement
+- PRD write-back
+- Permanent dual write

+### 13.3 Required Future Architecture Gates

+Before any implementation work, the following gates must be approved:

+1. Leads relational schema proposal
+2. Persistence adapter boundary design
+3. Google Sheet to database backfill and reconciliation plan
+4. Cutover strategy
+5. Rollback strategy
+6. Google Sheet archival or decommissioning decision
+7. Governance validation that Leads remains the logical Source of Truth

+### 13.4 Current Decision

+Status: PLANNED / NOT STARTED

+The current code continues to work against Google Sheets.
+No database migration implementation is proposed or approved in 55.x.